|

 I mentioned to Archie Foley

-that one of Jean Foley was featured in Dave Ferguson's poem, 'Guid
+that one of his relations, Jean Foley was featured in Dave Ferguson's poem, 'Guid

 Times at Granton'.